Our Orange County Detox Program

 How Long Can Detox Take?

-The length of detox programs varies from person to person because many factors are at play during the treatment.
+The length of our Orange County detox programs varies from person to person because many factors are at play during the treatment.
 Major factors that decide the duration of detox treatment include:

 In contrast, the psychological side effects of withdrawal are liable to linger over weeks or even months.
 Psychological symptoms include sleeplessness, anxiety, and depression.
 Health professionals prefer to help patients cope with the psychological side effects using a combination of medication and therapy.